 - Floor pads for employees who need to stand frequently

 - Safety signs in the workplace, including handwashing diagrams in the bathrooms

 - Masks, social distancing, and other precautions to protect against COVID-19

 When each team member has the support they need to reach their goals, the whole team thrives.
 Structural tools can help everyone.
 But these kinds of supports can be especially helpful to employees who have trouble with organization or who need frequent breaks to stay on task.

 Here are some examples:

-24. Offer flexibility in break times.
-For example, give employees the option to turn a 15-minute break into three five-minute breaks.
+- Flexible break times, like the option to turn a 15-minute break into three five-minute breaks

-25. Show employees the goals and metrics, but also give examples of how to achieve them.
+- Clear goals and metrics, including examples of how to achieve them

-27. Provide daily schedules, and/or ideas about how to effectively structure open work time to be more productive.
+- Daily schedules and/or ideas on how to structure work time to be more productive

-28. Offer trainings and other important information in multiple formats, such as video, text-based, in-person meetings, etc.
+- Multiple formats for trainings and other important information, such as video, text-based, in-person meetings, etc.